LeetLLM

 1float32 bytes/vector: 32 2int8 bytes/vector: 8 3binary bits/vector: 8 4Binary Hamming distances from row 0: [0, 0, 6, 7]

 Binary codes are tiny, but "same sign" is a much weaker statement than "same semantic evidence."
-For a support application, retrieve more candidates with a compressed representation and rerank before final evidence selection if benchmarks justify that design.
+For an incident application, retrieve more candidates with a compressed representation and rerank before final evidence selection if benchmarks justify that design.

 Product quantization: code sub-vectors